enotvtapke/partial-evaluator/README.md

 You can find Turing machine compiler generated using second or third projection in [test/Flowchart/TestPrograms.hs](test/Flowchart/TestPrograms.hs).
 The compiler is the function `generatedTuringMachineCompilerProgram`.

-Compiler generator can be used to generate compiler that compiles the following Turing machine program:
+This compile can compile the following Turing machine program:
 ```Haskell
 replaceFirstOne :: Expr
 replaceFirstOne = list [